RobbeDelporte/BinPacker2D/ThingsToDo.md

 - Fix dimension dependance in score function

-    Only in non-overlapping open-spaces I think
+    Is only nececerry with non-overlapping open-spaces I think

     Right now score function is calcultated independently for width and height and then multiplied.
-This is correct when both dimensions are small enough, but could lead to inefficiencies when one or both dimesnions are big enough to introduce wasted space
+This is correct when both dimensions are small enough, but could lead to inefficiencies when one or both dimensions are big enough to introduce wasted space

+    Actually probably only one edge case where this dependance occurs, and only in non-overlapping open-spaces

 - Fix min dimension calculation

-    Right now this is the min width/height of all of yet available items.
-Should also take into account that height/witdh might limit item choice.
+    Right now this is the min width/height of all still available shapes.
+Should also take into account that height/witdh of space might limit item choice.

-    Calculation does take into account if items are not availble anymore, but introduce shape reservation here (See *Add shape reservation*)
+    Calculation does take into account if items are not available anymore, but introduce shape reservation here (See *Add shape reservation*)

-### Small improvments
+### Small improvements

 - Visualise individual item boundries in shapes